 Make certain you have Kiwi dollars in your pockets, split between all the travellers (in case one of you loses his or her wallet).

-You never know when you will encounter a traffic stop or similar, so ensure you have a valid licence for each driver.
+You never know when you will encounter a traffic stop or similar, so ensure you have a valid licence for each driver who is driving the rental car.

 Being able to brush your teeth, rinse your mouth, reapply makeup or other similar rituals could replenish your energy in the middle of a particularly long drive.